Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

         MODIFY dname VARCHAR2(20);
     ```
 > [!NOTE]
-> You can increase any column's data type but you can't decrease if it contains data.
+> You can increase any column's data type, but you can't decrease it if it contains data.

 > [!NOTE]
 > You can change a column data type if it does not contain data.